About The Course

 If you have ever wondered what it takes to design, make, produce and manage a show then our Level 3 Production Arts course is an ideal foundation from which to explore the essential elements that make up theatre production (and beyond!).
 On the course our students create meaning and storytelling through costume, set design, production management and prop development.

-You will learn through a combination of workshops, practical/theory sessions, lectures, practical assignment work and regular professional style portfolio building.
+You will learn through a combination of workshops, practical/theory sessions, lectures, online sessions, practical assignment work and regular professional style portfolio building.

 Five GCSEs at grade 4 or above including English and maths.
 Some previous production work (school or amateur) or a portfolio would be advantageous but is not essential.